samelamin/spark-bigquery/README.md

 This Spark module allows saving DataFrame as BigQuery table.

+The project was inspired by [spotify/spark-bigquery](https://github.com/spotify/spark-bigquery), but there are several differences:

+* Use of the Structured Streaming API on Spark 2.0

 * JSON is used as an intermediate format instead of Avro.
 This allows having fields on different levels named the same:

 ```json